 Sometimes just doing some new cooking projects can be lots of fun.
 Make a special dessert or a summer treat.
 When we go berry picking, we like to make yummy treats like this easy no-bake fruit tart.

 A cheap project you can do over the summer is gardening.
 I think the most we spent money on was soil for the garden beds.
 My kids have a lot of fun picking out seed packets, which are just a few dollars each.
+You could also plant a fairy garden.

 Town parks often have a variety of things to offer, such as a swimming pool, playground, hiking trails, gardens, tennis courts, and more.